Convergence of spatial branching processes to $\alpha$-stable CSBPs: Genealogy of semi-pushed fronts: The metric and sampling structure of CSBPs

 \subsection{The genealogy of CSBPs}

-We now apply the results proved for general reduced processes to the special case of the reduced processes giving the genealogy of a CSBP.
-Recall the notation for CSBPs from Section~\ref{sec:psiMmSpace}, in particular the notation $\bar{u}_t$ for the limit of the Laplace exponent under Grey's condition.
-Under the same condition, we can define for each $t > 0$ a random variable $\bar{\Xi}_t$ corresponding to the law of the CSBP ``started from $0$'' and conditioned on survival.
-It can be defined through its Laplace transform
+We can now provide the definition of the genealogy of a CSBP.
+Recall that a branching mechanism is a function of the form

+Under Grey's condition \eqref{eq:greyCondition}, we defined a limiting Laplace exponent $\bar{u}_t$ in \eqref{eq:laplaceExponent}.
+Under that condition, recall that we can also define for each $t > 0$ a random variable $\bar{\Xi}_t$ corresponding to the law of the CSBP ``started from $0$'' and conditioned on survival.
+It is defined through its Laplace transform as

 We will refer to this random variable as being distributed under the \emph{entrance law} of the CSBP.

-We prove two results in this final section.
-The first one is the computation of moments for the $\psi$-CSBP, Proposition~\ref{prop:moments}.
-The second one is a stability result for CSBPs, which we will need in our proofs when letting the precision of the cutoff $A$ go to infinity.
-Let us start with the proof of Proposition~\ref{prop:moments}.
+The reduced process in the following definition was originally constructed in \cite{LeGall2002}, Section~2.7.